adampresley/structurederror/README.md

 ## Arguments

-Arguments are either key/value pairs, where the key can be coerced to a string type, or an ErrorArg.
+Arguments are either key/value pairs, where the key can be coerced to a string type, an ErrorArg, or a slice of ErrorArgs.
 An ErrorArg is just a structure with key and value properties.

 ```go
 type ErrorArg struct {